Halaway History, Family Crest & Coats of Arms

 Important Dates for the Halaway family

 This web page shows only a small excerpt of our Halaway research.
-Another 131 words (9 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723 and are included under the topic Early Halaway History in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723 and are included under the topic Early Halaway History in all our PDF Extended History products and printed products wherever possible.

 Halaway Spelling Variations

 Halaway has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Halaway have been found, including Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Halaway family (pre 1700)

-Notables of this surname at this time include: James Holloway (died 1684), an English merchant from Bristol, and conspirator of the Rye House Plot; and John...
 Another 26 words (2 lines of text) are included under the topic Early Halaway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Halaway family to Ireland

 Some of the Halaway family moved to Ireland, but this topic is not covered in this excerpt.

-Another 119 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Halaway family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Halaways to arrive on North American shores: Dorothy Hollway settled in Barbados in 1663; with William her husband; William Holloway settled in Maryland in 1775; Eadie Holloway settled with Elizabeth and Joe in Virginia in 1635.